Ultrafast stratified diffusion of water inside carbon nanotubes. Direct experimental evidence with 2D (D-T2) NMR spectroscopy: Results and Discussion

+Fig. \ref{fig:fig2} shows the 2D \(D-T_2\) contour plots of water in SWCNT and DWCNT at selected temperatures.
+Signals at different temperatures have been scaled accordingly to improve visualization.
+Two main peaks are observed, representing water inside the CNT channels (nanotube water) with very short $T_2$ at $\approx0.5$ ms and external water with long $T_2$ at $\approx10-12$ ms. A detailed presentation of the dependence of $T_2$ on the temperature is presented in the Supporting Information.
+It is noticed that short $T_2$ values might create distortions in the $D-T_2$ spectra, therefore the validity of the inversion algorithm has been confirmed by comparing experimental with simulated spectra, as shown in the Supporting Information.

+In both CNTs, external water attains $D$ value $\approx2.5\times10^{-9}$ m$^{2}$/s at room temperature, which is close to that of bulk water.
+Upon lowering temperature, water mobility decreases and the signal shifts to lower $D$ values, as expected.
+At the same time, the intensity of the NMR signal of the external water decreases rapidly.
+We notice that part of the signal persists even at temperatures lower than the typical freezing point of bulk water ($\approx273$K), in agreement with previous $^1$H MAS NMR measurements \cite{Sekhaneh2006}.
+Therefore, the signal of the long $T_2$ water component, which remains at temperatures below the water freezing temperature, cannot be assigned to ``bulk'' water but rather to interstitial water confined in the space between the CNT bundles (confined water is known to freeze at temperatures lower than the freezing temperature of bulk water \cite{ashworth1984}).\\

-The $D$ projections shown at the left side of the contour plots have a contribution from both signals; the diffusion peak from water inside the CNTs is distorted or even masked by the signal from the external water.
+The $D$ projections shown at the left side of the contour plots in Fig. \ref{fig:fig2} have a contribution from both interstitial and nanotube water signals; the diffusion peak from water inside the CNTs is distorted or even masked by the signal from the external water.

-In view of this fact, the $D$ projections of nanotube water were calculated separately for both SWCNTs and DWCNTs in the way presented in Figures~\ref{Fig3} and~\ref{Fig4}.
-In the case of SWCNTs at temperatures below 285 K, $D$ projections exhibit the characteristic low-$D$ tail (Figure~\ref{Fig3}a), encountered with 1D diffusion in randomly oriented CNTs \cite{Callaghan1979}.
-This is manifested with the theoretical red line (details are presented in the Supplemental Material \cite{SM}), which simulates accurately the experimental spectrum in the left panel of Figure~\ref{Fig3} at temperature of 275 K. Most important, the restricted diffusion in SWCNTs acquires $D$ values close to that of free water, as presented in Figure~\ref{Fig1}c, in agreement with MD calculations \cite{Alexiadis2008}. \\
+Hence, in order to uncover the water dynamics inside the CNT channels, the $D$ projections of nanotube water from both SWCNTs and DWCNTs were separately calculated, as presented in Fig. \ref{fig:fig3}.

+In the case of SWCNTs ( left panel of the figure), at temperatures below $285$ K, the $D$ projection exhibits the characteristic low-$D$ tail, encountered with 1D diffusion in randomly oriented CNTs \cite{callaghan1979diffusion}.
+This is manifested with the theoretical red line (details are provided in the Supporting Information), which simulates accurately the experimental spectrum at 275 K. Fitting of the curve to the 1D model with a unique $D$ value is consistent with the confinement of water molecules in a randomly oriented array of CNT tubes with short (nanometer scale) inner radial dimension but long (micrometer scale) axial dimension.
+Most important, the restricted diffusion in SWCNTs acquires $D$ values close to that of free water, in agreement with MDS \cite{alexiadis2008molecular}.